Table of Contents

 The article page will show Authors info in two places.

 In the top header, under the title, and near the social sharing icons.
-To remove, copy and paste the following CSS code into the Ghost admin Code Injection Site Header.
+To remove, copy and paste the following CSS code in the Ghost admin Code Injection Site Header.

 <style>